openshift/enhancements/enhancements/cluster-scope-secret-volumes/shared-resources-via-openshift-builds-operator.md

 Rather than bundle the Shared Resources CSI driver with OpenShift Builds, the driver could be deployed with its own OLM operator.
-The primary issue with this approach is that OpenShift Builds would still want to deploy and manage this driver, since this is part of our strategy to make use of entiltements in builds simpler.
+The primary issue with this approach is that OpenShift Builds would still want to deploy and manage this driver, since this is part of our strategy to make use of entitlements in builds simpler.
 This would likely add a lot of unnecessary complexity:

 - An additional operator CRD to reconcile (ex: `SharedResourceConfig`)
 - Version skews when OLM does its API resolution, OR